Table of Contents

 Vetting and Training

 The important thing with this approach is that there must be some kind of appropriate vetting for candidates, otherwise the floodgates will be open to those who would abuse what they receive (which in turn will damage any revitalization effort).
 For example, I once incardinated two priests from a jurisdiction who ordained them not only without training, but without even having been confirmed beforehand (it was the jurisdiction’s practice to ordain without asking questions).
-I ruled their ordinations as doubtful – the ordination rite was a “homebrew” ceremony whose form gave me doubts – and then began a mentoring program with intention to ordain de novo when they were ready; sadly they both decided they were better off living as laity before the program got very far.
+I ruled their ordinations as doubtful – the ordination rite was a “homebrew” ceremony whose form gave me doubts – and then began a mentoring program with intention to ordain de novo when they were ready; ultimately they both decided they were better off living as laity before the program got very far.

 I mention this example because it tells us the importance of training.
 Training is not just about the bishop vetting “whether this candidate is worthy,” the training process is also a time for the candidate to discern whether ordination is the right thing for them, and to ordain without some kind of training is robbing them of the chance to make that discernment, as well as robbing any laity they encounter of a priest with the skill set to minister to them properly and effectively.